List of The Bold and the Beautiful cast members

 The Bold and the Beautiful is an American television soap opera, created by William J. Bell and Lee Phillip Bell for CBS.
-It first aired on March 23, 1987.
-Currently, John McCook (Eric Forrester) and Katherine Kelly Lang (Brooke Logan) are the two longest-running cast members, having appeared on the show when it first aired.
+Debuting on March 23, 1987, John McCook (Eric Forrester) and Katherine Kelly Lang (Brooke Logan) are the two longest-running cast members, each having appeared since the first episode.
 The following list is of cast members who are currently on the show: the main cast and recurring, or who are upcoming, returning or departing from the series.